How Covid-19 Pandemic Impact on Property Market in Malaysia 2021 – 2023

 The first phase, which will involve frontline staff, will take place from Feb 26 until April.
 This is expected to encompass around 500,000 people.
 The second phase, which involves high risk groups such as the elderly and those suffering from chronic conditions, is slated for April until August.
 This is set to include around 9.4 million people.

 Meanwhile, the third phase, for adults aged 18 and above, will take place from May until February 2022.
-This is set to include at least 13.7 million people – CNA
+This is set to include at least 13.7 million people - Source CNA

-At the time of writing this article, the information from Jawatankuasa Khas Jaminan Akses Bekalan Vaksin (JKJAV) indicated between 13 June 2021 and 20 June 2021, there were 1,070,297 vaccination done to total vaccinated at 4,202,601.
+At the time of writing this article, the information from Jawatankuasa Khas Jaminan Akses Bekalan Vaksin JKJAV indicated between 13 June 2021 and 20 June 2021, there were 1,070,297 vaccination done to total vaccinated at 4,202,601.
 Based on the vaccination rate, it seems the Malaysian government is able to hit the target of 23.6M people vaccinated by February 2022.

 The graph below shows vaccination rate and projection of 100% vaccination from March 2022 onwards.
 This is provided vaccines supply is not interrupted.

-How Covid-19 Pandemic Impact on Property Market - Vaccination Rate
+How Covid-19 Impact Malaysia Property Market

-Now we know how covid-19 pandemic impact on property market, the next question is…
+Now we know how covid-19 pandemic impact on property market, the next question is:

 When will property market recover?